 Video Conferencing

-Video conferencing has been a critical tool used for teaching, learning, and working remotely during the global pandemic and will continue to be an important resource going forward.
-Our primary video conferencing options on campus include Google Hangouts Meet and Zoom, view the comparison table below to see which option is best for you.
+Video conferencing was a critical tool for teaching, learning, and working remotely during the global pandemic, and continues to be an important resource for remote and hybrid instruction, learning and work.
+Our primary video conferencing options on campus are Google Meet and Zoom

+View the comparison table below to see which option is best for you.
 Does your department need help ordering audio visual equipment?
 Get equipment recommendations and guidance here.
 Whichever option you choose, here are some helpful resources for hosting remote or hybrid events:

 Compare Options